The simple harmonic urn: Moment and tail estimates for

-\rem In view of Lemma \ref{Lemma: same distribution}, we could have used renewal theory (e.g.,~\cite{smith2}) to estimate $\E [ \Delta_k^2 \mid Z_k =n]$.
-However, no result we could find in the literature would yield a bound as sharp as that in (\ref{zinc2}).
+\begin{remark*}In view of Lemma \ref{Lemma: same distribution}, we could have used renewal theory (e.g., \cite{smith2}) to estimate $\E[ \Delta_k^2 \midd Z_k =n]$.
+However, no result we could find in the literature would yield a bound as sharp as that in (\ref{zinc2}). \end{remark*}

-Lemma \ref{Lemma: same distribution} with (\ref{zinc1}) and (\ref{zinc2}) implies an ancillary result on the $U(0,1)$ renewal process: \begin{corollary} Let $N(t)$ be the counting function of the uniform renewal process, as defined by (\ref{eq:renewproc}).
-Then with $\alpha_1 \approx -2.0888$ as in Theorem \ref{th:zinc}, as $t \to \infty$,
+Lemma \ref{Lemma: same distribution} with (\ref{zinc1}) and (\ref{zinc2}) implies an ancillary result on the $U(0,1)$ renewal\vadjust{\goodbreak} process. \begin{corollary} Let $N(t)$ be the counting function of the uniform renewal process, as defined by (\ref{eq:renewproc}).
+Then with $\alpha_1 \approx-2.0888$ as in Theorem~\ref{th:zinc}, as $t \to \infty$,